mikel-brostrom/boxmot/README.md

 <!-- END TRACKER TABLE -->

-<sub> NOTES: performed on the second half of the MOT17 train set.
-Each tracker is configured with its original parameters found in their respective official repository.</sub>
+<sub> NOTES: The second half of the MOT17 training set was used for this evaluation, as the validation set is not publicly available.
+Each tracker was configured using the original parameters specified in its official repository</sub>

 </div>